Táhirih: Conference of Badasht

 and it was Tahirih who pushed the notion that there should be an armed rebellion to save the Bab and create the break.
 Another source states that there was no doubt that prominent Babi leaders wanted to plan an armed revolt.
 It seems that much of what Tahirih was pushing was beyond what most of the other Babis were about to accept.

 Bábís were divided somewhat between those that viewed the movement as a break with Islam, centered around Táhirih, and those with a more cautious approach, centered around Quddus.
 As an act of symbolism, she took off her traditional veil in front of an assemblage of men on one occasion and brandished a sword on another.
 The unveiling caused shock and consternation amongst the men present.
-Prior to this, many had regarded Táhirih as the epitome of purity and the spiritual return of Fatimah, the daughter of the prophet Muhammad.
+Prior to this, many had regarded Táhirih as the epitome of purity and the spiritual return of Fatimah, the daughter of Muhammad.
 Many screamed in horror at the sight, and one man was so horrified that he cut his own throat and, with blood pouring from his neck, fled the scene.
 Táhirih then arose and began a speech on the break from Islam.
 She quoted from the Quran, "verily, amid gardens and rivers shall the pious dwell in the seat of truth, in the presence of the potent King" as well as proclaiming herself the Word al-Qa'im would utter on the day of judgement.
 The unveiling caused great controversy that even led some of the Bábís to abandon their new faith.

 The conference of Badasht is considered by Bábís and Baháʼís as a signal moment that demonstrated that the Sharia had been abrogated and superseded by Bábí law.
 The unveiling, however, led to accusations of immorality by Muslim clerics of the time, and later by a Christian missionary.
 The Báb responded to the accusations of immorality by supporting her position and endorsed the name Baháʼu'lláh gave her at the conference: the Pure (Táhirih).
 A jailer who had personal contact with her lauded her character and behavior and modern women scholars review this kind of accusation as part of a pattern faced by women leaders and writers then and since in a way that Azar Nafisi says, "the Islamic regime today… fears them and feels vulnerable in the face of a resistance that is not just political but existential."